 Many other household items will be used for just one or a few lessons.
 These include items such as scissors, tape, paper clips, a digital clock, small toys, an egg carton, toothpicks, and measuring cups.
 Weekly and daily lists of required items are in the lesson plans, and a complete list can be found toward the back of each instructor guide.

-The blackline masters also include pages with a ten-frame and a hundred chart that will be used with some of the manipulatives.
-I would recommend laminating these pages since they will be used frequently.
+The blackline masters also include pages with a ten-frame and a hundred chart that will be used in kindergarten and first grade with some of the manipulatives.
+Blackline masters for second grade include a place-value chart, number line, fraction bars, and other visual aids and manipulatives.
+I would recommend laminating some of these pages since they will be used frequently.

-The courses are presented in units, with 10 units for kindergarten and 11 for first grade.
+The courses are presented in units, with 10 units for kindergarten, 11 for first grade, and 14 for second grade.
 The number of weeks required per unit varies from two to four.
 Each week has four core lessons.
-Those lessons should take no more than 15 minutes a day for kindergarten and 30 minutes for first grade.
+Those lessons should take no more than 15 minutes a day for kindergarten and 30 minutes for first grade and second grade.
 Optional suggestions are provided for the fifth day, and these include picture books to read that relate to the week’s math topic.
 For instance, the book recommended for the week on spatial skills in kindergarten is Shapes, Shapes, Shapes by Tana Hoban.
 (The suggested books should be available at the library.)

 Each unit focuses on one broad topic at a time, and each week teaches sub-topics related to the broad topic.
 For instance, Unit 5 of the kindergarten course teaches about the topic of addition, and the first week within that unit has four lessons titled, “Introduce Addition,” “The Plus Sign (+),” “The Equals Sign (=),” and “Equations.”
 All of these lessons teach elements of addition and how to write addition equations.